• Home

 Monster’s Cost of Living Report earlier this year found that 95% of respondents say their wages have not kept up with rising costs.
 “The pay deficiency triggers financial stress and the pursuit of side hustles,” Salemi said.

-Anecdotally, polyworking is prevalent among junior employees, she stated.
-Many haven't experienced a conventional 9-to-5 schedule.
-“Their frame of reference is not pre-pandemic of a ‘traditional’ workplace—it’s more fluid, hybrid/remote, and flexible,” she stated.
+Anecdotally, polyworking is concentrated among entry-level workers, she said.
+Many lack a frame of reference for a traditional 9-to-5 workday.
+“Their frame of reference is not pre-pandemic of a ‘traditional’ workplace—it’s more fluid, hybrid/remote, and flexible,” she said.
 “Plus, since they’re digital natives, they may be more interested in pursuing influencer roles and content creation in addition to a full-time job and side hustle.”

 Higher pay is a critical part of the solution.
 “To address polyworking head-on and realize workers may be more lethargic, less engaged, and less productive as a result, first and foremost, employers should pay them according to market values,” Salemi said.
 If that’s not possible, then they should implement other compensation strategies such as quarterly bonuses or incremental raises to make them whole and bring them up to the cost of living, she added.
 Workers are also looking for financial independence and flexibility, so she suggests companies consider those aspects alongside base pay.